The dreams have shifted to the World Cup with La Liga wrapped up with the countdown on.

 Meanwhile, Pau Cubarsi has every chance of becoming one of the competition’s breakout stars if he can anchor Spain’s defence with the kind of composure and authority once associated with Gerard Pique and Carles Puyol.

-Players who may miss out on World Cup selection
+Players who will miss out on World Cup selection

 Roony Bardghji has been left out of the Sweden squad, meaning the youngster will likely enjoy a summer break alongside Andreas Christensen and Robert Lewandowski, who will also be watching the tournament from afar.